mokafolio/Tarp/README.md

 What can Tarp do?
 --------
 - Rasterize fills and strokes.
-- Stroke joins and caps.
+- Stroke joins (round, bevel, miter) and caps (round, square, butt).
-- Dashed strokes
+- Dashed strokes.
-- Gradients as fill and strokes (Note: only linear at the moment)
+- Gradients as fill and strokes (Note: only linear at the moment).
 - Transformations for path, fills and strokes.
 - EvenOdd and NonZero fill rules.
 - Nested path clipping.
+- Non-scaling stroke.

 What does Tarp not want to provide?
 --------